fivequarters/fusebit.io/README.md

 Files in `assets` will be handled by webpack, Eleventy will transform all of the directories with a leading `_`, and will copy across any `images`.

-Eleventy’s output will be to a `dist` directory at the root level.
+Eleventy’s output will be to a `build` directory at the root level.